acekingke/Decartes/README.md

 The essence of testing is exhaustive.  how to exhaust all possibilities to find bugs, it is a greate challenge.
 You shouldn‘t do it manually, You should do it with a machine.
 Language **Decartes** make it. which core is the **Cartesian product** and **permutation** algorithm.

+It is a method for combainatial testing, or pairwise testing.

 # Philosophy

 inspired from tcl,  has philosopy